 The sociology track deals with the macro aspects of organizational behavior.
 It focuses primarily on organizational processes and structures and on organizations in relation to their environments.
-Areas of specialization include organizational sociology and the study of markets and work.
-Students also become familiar with some of the more micro issues emphasized within the psychology track.
+Students also become familiar with some of the more micro issues emphasized within the micro-organizational track.

-The micro-organizational track is for students who wish to concentrate on the micro aspects of organizational behavior.
-The primary focus is on the psychology of individuals and small groups in relation to the organization.
-Areas of specialization include social psychology, organization and personality, and the psychology of decision making.
+The micro-organizational track is for students who wish to concentrate on the psychological aspects of organizational behavior.
+The primary focus is on the psychology of individuals as they engage in decision-making, interpersonal relations and small group activities.
 Students also become familiar with some of the more macro issues emphasized within the sociology track.

 To complete the PhD in organizational behavior, students must fulfill the following requirements:

 Students in the OB program specialize in micro-organizational behavior or sociology.
 Students receive core disciplinary training in either psychology or sociology, and gain knowledge of existing research and theory about organizations through advanced coursework in organizational behavior.

 Students also take the Business Education for Scholars and Teachers (BEST) Series, which is designed to provide doctoral students with immersion in topics critical to business school scholarship and teaching.

 Sociology track students complete a written general examination in Sociology.

 Both micro-organizational behavior and sociology track students complete the Organizational Behavior Exam.
 This examination completes the student’s preparation for work on the doctoral dissertation.
 It provides an excellent occasion for the student to draw on all of his or her academic preparation and training to demonstrate readiness for first-rate conceptual and empirical work on organizational phenomena.